Günther Schwab

 Günther Schwab (7 October 1904 in Prague – 12 April 2006 in Salzburg, Austria) was an Austrian writer and author, and member of the Nazi party.
 He founded the World Union for Protection of Life.

 Early life

 After the First World War his family, who were merchants, moved to Vienna, Austria, where Schwab discovered his love for nature.
 In Vienna, he joined NSDAP (Nazi Party) as well as Sturmabteilung (SA or Brownshirts) in which he was a lieutenant from 1930.

-As an editor of Lebenschutz (Protection of Life), he has been repeatedly accused of racism.